SwethaMagesh/CS-Gate-Notes/DSA/C_Part2.md

 - Only long changes in 32 and 64 bits
 - Int 4 & 4 bytes
 - [Reference](https://docs.oracle.com/cd/E19253-01/817-6223/chp-typeopexpr-2/index.html)
+- Pointers (also change) are blocks of memory (**8/4 bytes** on 64-bit/32-bit machines) that reference memory addresses of any data type in C.

 ### Misc
 - Case insensitive string compare: `strcasecmp(s, t)`